El Hijo del Vikingo: Heel turn (2025–present)

-Impact Wrestling (2018–2020)
+Total Nonstop Action Wrestling (2018–2025)

-Due to AAA's alliance with American promotion Impact Wrestling, Vikingo made a special appearance on the January 12, 2019 edition of Impact Wrestling, which was taped January 11–12, 2019 at Mexico City's Frontón México Entertainment Center, was defeated by the Impact X Division Champion Rich Swann.
+Due to AAA's alliance with American promotion Impact Wrestling, Vikingo made a special appearance on the January 12, 2019 edition of TNA Impact!, which was taped January 11–12, 2019 at Mexico City's Frontón México Entertainment Center.
+He was defeated by the Impact X Division Champion Rich Swann.
 Vikingo teamed up with Aero Star, Psycho Clown and Puma King in an Elimination Match where they defeated Eddie Edwards, Eli Drake, Fallah Bahh and Sami Callihan winning the Impact World Cup.